 Rachael Yu Ming Bastick

-Rachael Yu Ming Bastick began the study of both music and dance at age 5, and continued studying both in her later years in the United States.
-She studied classical Chinese dance at Fei Tian Academy of the Arts and later pursued advanced studies in vocal performance at Fei Tian College, both in New York.
-She won first place in New Tang Dynasty Television’s 2010 International Classical Chinese Dance Competition, after winning third place in the same competition in 2009.
+Rachael Yu Ming Bastick began the study of both music and dance at age 5, with early training in piano, violin, and singing.
+She regularly performed and won numerous youth competitions in her native Australia, before continuing her studies of dance and music in the United States.
+She graduated from Fei Tian Academy of the Arts and later pursued advanced studies in vocal performance at Fei Tian College, both in New York.

 Yuan Ling’s singing talent was discovered at age 14 during a vocal competition in China.
 She first studied at the secondary school of the China Conservatory of Music as a voice major and, later, the Opera Division of the college program.
 She is the gold medalist of the 2010 Castel Sant’Angelo International Singing Competition (Italy), and winner of China’s 2011 Nationwide Colleges of the Arts Opera Competition.